github/india/README.md

 ### Campus Experts

 Campus Experts are student leaders that strive to build diverse and inclusive spaces to learn skills, share their experiences, and build projects together.
 They can be found across the globe leading in-person and online conferences, meetups, and hackathons, and maintaining open source projects.
 Explore and connect with [Campus Experts from India](https://githubcampus.expert/experts)

 ---

+## 📈 Startups

+India has a vibrant tech startup community, with many entrepreneurs choosing GitHub to enable innovation.

+### GitHub Accelerate

+At [GitHub Satellite India 2021](https://githubsatellite.com), we announced we are extending our GitHub Accelerate Program to startup accelerators, incubators and more venture partners in India, expanding the eligibility of the program to more than 1,000 new startups.

+For details about the program, [check out the program page](Startups/ACCELERATE.md)

+---